Does Turmeric Help Repair Skin Barrier? Science Explained

 - Those with known turmeric allergies: Patch test before use, even with formulated products

-- Severely compromised barriers: Start with minimal routine and add turmeric gradually
+- Severely compromised barriers: Start with a minimal routine and add turmeric gradually

-- Active eczema flares: Consult dermatologist before introducing new products
+- Active eczema flares: Consult a dermatologist before introducing new products

 - DIY users: Raw turmeric paste has uncontrolled concentrations—use formulated products